 Climbing to Arthur’s Seat in Holyrood Park is one of the fun (and challenging) Edinburgh activities.
 The ancient volcano has an elevation of 822 feet – and the summit provides unparalleled panoramic views of Edinburgh.
 You’ll want to wear proper shoes, bring plenty of water and a raincoat.
 No matter how sunny it looks, it is Scotland!

-The route that we recommend is the longer, sloping path that begins on Queen’s Drive and passes the St. Anthony’s Chapel ruins before heading uphill to the summit.
-After taking in the views from Arthur’s Seat, loop around toward Crow Hill and take the path along the top of Salisbury Crags before trekking back down to Queen’s Drive.
+The route that we recommend is the longer, sloping path that begins on Queen’s Drive and passes the St. Anthony’s Chapel ruins before heading up to the summit.
+After taking in the views from Arthur’s Seat, loop around toward Crow Hill and take the path along the top of Salisbury Crags.
 Plan for the hike to take about 2 hours.

-Pro Tip: After hiking Arthur’s Hill, continue south of Holyrood Park to the Duddingston neighborhood to visit the Sheep Heid Inn (which is one of the oldest pubs in Edinburgh).
-Other sights in the area are Dr. Neil’s Garden, the Duddingston Loch and Bird Sanctuary and be sure to pop into The Bizzy Lizzy for a divine curry pie!
+Pro Tip: After hiking Arthur’s Hill, continue south to the Duddingston neighborhood to visit the Sheep Heid Inn (one of the oldest pubs in Edinburgh).
+Other sights in the area are Dr. Neil’s Garden, the Duddingston Loch and Bird Sanctuary and pop into The Bizzy Lizzy for a divine curry pie!

 National Museum of Scotland